acconeer/acconeer-python-exploration/docs/example_apps/a121/vibration.rst

 An embedded C application is provided in the Acconeer SDK, available at the `Acconeer Developer Site <https://developer.acconeer.com/>`_.

 The embedded application has the same presets as Exploration Tool and has most of the output Exploration Tool has.
-Max amplitude (upper left plot), peak displacement and frequency of the spectrum (peak in lower plot) are available in the result struct.
+Max amplitude (upper left plot), peak displacements and frequencies of the spectrum (peak(s) in lower plot) are available in the result struct.

 By default, the application prints the result using ``printf`` which usually is connected to stdout or a debug UART, depending on environment.
 The application is provided in source code.

 Presets
 ^^^^^^^